ekoly/five_one_one_q/README.md

 ### Current Status

-I have not seen unexpected exceptions being raised by `await get()` or `await put(item)` in the current iteration.
+I have not seen unexpected exceptions raised by `await get()` or `await put(item)` in the current iteration.
 The order out is as expected.

-This code currently does not have a unit test suite.
-This should be coming soon.
+This library currently does not have a unit test suite.
+It is hoped that this is coming soon.

 This is a C-backed library meaning that object reference counts need to be handled manually.
 The library needs to be rigorously checked for memory leaks.